-The Housing Authority encourages families to care for their elderly and disabled members.
+The Housing Authority encourages families to care for their elderly members and family members with a disability.
 The Housing Authority will allow family caretakers to be included as part of the assisted household, granting the family a unit with an additional bedroom, when appropriate.
-The family caretaker's income is included in the household's income determination and subsidy standard.
-For example, a family member's income from an In-Home Supportive Service program is included as household income, as that income is not paid by the disabled person as a medical expense.
+Please refer to Chapter 6 to see how a family caretaker's income is calculated.